 This is a glimpse of the daily tasks of a receptionist, but the role can vary at different companies.

 - Fast learner

 - Professional Image

 - Conflict Management

 - Organisational Skills

 How to Get a Receptionist Job

-Candidate who would like to get a receptionist job, should consider that an accreditated course.
-The course should aim the cover the main skills listed above and certification from a recognised course will help you to build your CV and career profile.
-Candidate with no prior experience working as a receptionist will in particular benefit from completing a course.
+Candidates who would like to get a receptionist job should consider that an accredited course.
+Courses should aim to cover the main skills listed above and give a recognised certification.
+This means anyone with no prior experience will benefit from completing a course.
 This is because the knowledge gained develops the confidence that you will be able to work in this new career.